-Randall Alvord, agent for the applicant/owners, Gary W. Smallridge and Thomas Conrad have filed a rezoning application to rezone approximately $\pm 30.21$ -acres from General Agriculture (A-1) to Light Industrial (M-1) (see Attachment A).
+Randall Alvord, agent for the applicant/owners, Gary W. Smallridge and Thomas Conrad, has filed a rezoning application to rezone approximately ±30.21-acres from General Agriculture (A-1) to Light Industrial (M-1) (see Attachment A).
 The Parcel Identification Numbers for the subject parcels are 41520-001-04 (2797 SE CR 484, Belleview, FL) and 41520-101-04 (No assigned address).
 The legal description is provided within the application (see Attachment A).
 The site is located within the Secondary Springs Protection Zone.
-The application proposes rezoning the entirety of both parcels for a total of $\pm 30.21$ -acres for all uses permitted within the proposed zoning classification.
+The application proposes rezoning the entirety of both parcels for a total of ±30.21-acres for all uses permitted within the proposed zoning classification.